Sharks in San Francisco Bay: Myths, Facts & Safety for Swimmers

 Risk in Perspective

-Open water swimming has risks—marine life isn’t high on the list.
+While open water swimming carries inherent risks, interactions with marine life are statistically uncommon in San Francisco Bay.
 History shows encounters are few and far between.
 Compare that to city biking, driving to the Bay, or a kitchen slip—shark odds beat lightning strikes any day.

 How We Focus on Safety

 Pacific Open Water Swim Co. puts safety first, no question.
 We check the weather, currents, and vessel traffic daily, adjusting our swims as needed.
 Swimmers get briefed on safety protocols, course tactics, wildlife, and how to handle the above.
 Our USCG-licensed captains and boats stay close to our pace-matched swimmers, always coordinating with authorities to keep things smooth.
-After 22 years of swimming here and 2,500+ hours on the water yearly, we have the experience and track record to back that up.
+After 22 years of swimming here and 2,500+ hours on the water yearly, our operational experience is extensive, and we apply industry-standard precautions and training to promote swimmer safety.
+Ultimately, swimmers are responsible for assessing their personal fitness, awareness of conditions, and the risks involved in any open water swim.

 The Bay Welcomes Swimmers